The Cast: Cpl Lewis (Fireteam Leader), Davis (squad member), Myself (new), Sexton (Squad Leader), The Eternal Lance Corporal (name lost to time)

 As my Marine unit sat about the tall Hawaiian grasses, waiting for our scheduled helicopters to take us on another grand adventure, suddenly, Hot Field Chow was proffered.
 “WHA…?!?”
 We were sent up in our groups and it was shoveled onto our trays.
 There were little green things swimming in a yellow water that resembled buttered peas.
 Glops of whitish-grey stuff that resembled fake mashed potatoes were thumped on next.
 I think there was a wanna-be-cake-like substance that was almost a cornbread.
 There a few more items as well, but all that paled in comparison to the main dish: Ribs.

 Now, hold on.
-These were those fake rib-like things that are compiled of some sort-of pork-like and pork product, pressed together into a mold that would force it all to look like a small portion of ribs—sans bone of course—and had ‘grill marks’ drawn on with a magic marker, then slathered with a BBQ sauce that would burn your nose hairs off and could be used as an orange machine lubricant.
+These were those fake rib-like things that are compiled of some sort-of pork-like and pork product, pressed together into a mold that would force it all to look like a small portion of ribs—sans bone of course—and had ‘grill marks’ drawn on with a magic marker, then slathered with a BBQ sauce that would burn your nose hairs off and could be used as an orange-colored machine lubricant.
 You know, something McDonald’s might even turn down.
 But right then, it was like manna from heaven.
 Yes, it was.

 I vividly recall headed back to my spot in the bushes, sitting down, tucking what could almost be a paper napkin into my flack-jacket, using my almost sturdy plastic knife and fork to cut my ribs up into small bits, and reveling in every greasy, delicious, magnificent mouthful.
 Next to me was another Marine eating his fork-impaled rib-substitute like a caveman, dripping sauce and grease everywhere.
 He took one look at me and I said, “Just because we are in the bush, doesn’t mean we can’t be civilized.”
-He busted a gut a sucked the rest of his almost-meat down.
+He busted a gut and sucked the rest of his almost-meat down.
 That was one of the best meals I have ever had.
 Purely situational.

 See, when you’re out in the field, you gotta eat whatever you have—even if you don’t like it (especially if you don’t like it).
 You need the carbs.
 You need the fuel.
 You force that stuff down.
 You find creative recipes.
 For instance: Making ‘pudding’ out of cocoa powder, coffee creamer, and a little water.
 Or, you bring your own chow.